MicrosoftDocs/windows-powershell-docs/docset/windows/netsecurity/show-netfirewallrule.md

 online version:
 schema: 2.0.0
 title: Show-NetFirewallRule
+ms.reviewer:
 ms.assetid: CF255861-15F4-4F28-A3C0-8A9E2C129BF6
 ---

 # Show-NetFirewallRule

 ## SYNOPSIS
-Displays all of the existing IPsec rules and associated objects in a fully expanded view.
+Displays all of the existing firewall rules and associated objects in a fully expanded view.

 ## SYNTAX